Click for ALL Macrolane™ VRF clinics in the UK & Ireland registered and verified by Consulting Room.

 Update (April 2012)

-Q-Med has decided to discontinue the breast indication for Macrolane until consensus for best practices in breast radiology examination following Macrolane treatment has been reached.
-For more information on this, please read their Press Release (PDF) and our Blog.
-Factual information for practitioners who see patients with Macrolane in the breast area can be found on the Q-Med website.
+The manufacturer has decided to discontinue the breast indication for Macrolane until consensus for best practices in breast radiology examination following Macrolane treatment has been reached.
+For more information on this, please read our Blog.

 Trained members of the medical profession only.